mongodb/docs/source/migrate-to-pymongo4.rst

 Database.__bool__ raises NotImplementedError
 ............................................
-:py:class`~pymongo.database.Database` now raises an error upon evaluating as a Boolean.
+:py:class:`~pymongo.database.Database` now raises an error upon evaluating as a Boolean.
 Code like this:

 .. code-block:: python